|Research and Writing

 Dean has always augmented his academic work with creative activities - as a way to stay 'fresh' and and 'in touch' as a teacher and researcher.

 In 2003, he co-founded Scene Cinema Ltd. with screenwriter Jim Hawkins.
-He worked with many organisations to develop video projects and media programmes for Degree, BTec and Diploma, as well as courses of study for 'gifted and talented' students, 'special needs' students, young offenders and teachers.
+They worked with many organisations to develop video projects and media programmes for Degree, BTec and Diploma, as well as courses of study for 'gifted and talented' students, 'special needs' students, young offenders and teachers.
 Scene Cinema also produced award-winning boardgames (designed by Dean) under its imprint Ludorum Games.
 In 2010, the company acquired the rights to the Melissi Digital Classroom, which is now used to help teachers to deliver language classes in educational, government and military institutions across the world.
 Dean ceased to be a Scene Cinema/Melissi director in 2016.

-Over the years, a number of Dean's drama screenplays have been optioned by production companies.
-He is currently working with production companies in the US on a number of drama screenplays.
-He is also developing television documentary projects, with the aim to bring his academic research and teaching interests to wider audiences.
+Over the years, a number of Dean's drama screenplays have been optioned by production companies and broadcasters.
+He is currently working with fellow producers in the UK and the US on a number of drama and documentary projects.
 For further details, please contact Dean.
 His recent documentary on Philip Larkin (featuring former British poet laureate, Sir Andrew Motion) was comissioned by Sky Arts and produced by Icon Films.
 It was first broadcast in November 2017.